PassportNew Zealand

 Passport photos usually fail on basic presentation details: face position, clean background, glare, and over-editing.

-No direct official source link is attached to this route, so anything beyond measurable crop and visible policy notes still needs manual confirmation.
+No direct official source link is attached to this profile, so anything beyond measurable crop and visible policy notes still needs manual confirmation.

-• Route match first: New Zealand Passport Offline.
+• Profile match first: New Zealand Passport Offline.

-• Background rule on this route: Use a plain light background with even tone, no visible texture, and no distracting objects.
+• Background rule on this page: Use a plain light background with even tone, no visible texture, and no distracting objects.

-• Double-check: the latest authority wording for background, presentation, and delivery channel.
+• Check the latest authority wording for background, presentation, and the submission channel.

 • Do not ignore glasses and glare guidance: Eyes should stay clearly visible, with no glare on the lenses.